-As Associate Head Diversity and Inclusion (Biological Sciences) at the University of Adelaide my core values comprise collaboration, community and inclusion
+As Associate Head People and Culture (Biological Sciences) at the University of Adelaide my core values comprise collaboration, community and inclusion

 Clear imbalances in the opportunities for women and minorities exist in science due to the very specific career trajectory that is often required for those hoping to succeed.
 Limited job security, poor recognition of career breaks, little to no opportunity for promotion, an absence of recognition of actual achievements due to funding rules and/or attribution of credit to supervisors mean that there are systemic flaws in the academic system.